near/docs/docs/8.abstraction/chain-signatures.md

 ---

 ## 3. Requesting the Signature
-Once the payload is created and ready to be signed, a signature request is made by calling `sign` on the [MPC smart contract](https://github.com/near/mpc-recovery/blob/develop/contract/src/lib.rs#L298).
+Once the transaction is created and ready to be signed, a signature request is made by calling `sign` on the [MPC smart contract](https://github.com/near/mpc-recovery/blob/develop/contract/src/lib.rs#L298).

 The method expects two parameters:
-  1. The `payload` to be signed for the target blockchain
+  1. The `transaction` to be signed for the target blockchain
-  2. The derivation `path` for the account we want to use to sign the payload.
+  2. The derivation `path` for the account we want to use to sign the transaction.

 <Tabs groupId="code-tabs">
   <TabItem value="Ξ Ethereum">